nikunj436/gnu-linux-commands/Week-3/Lecture1-2.md

 * ` ( command1; command2; command3 ) `
 	- Execution of multiple commands by spawning subshells.
+	- ( echo $$ ) won't give you the PID of subshell becaue it's give Shell POD, for get the PID of subshell ( echo $BASHPID)

 		```terminal
 		~$ ( date; echo $BASH_SUBSHELL )